-Refer to the "Guidelines of Credit Transfer" to be provided separately.
+Also refer to the "Guidelines of Credit Transfer," which is provided separately.

 Required for Masters /Required elective for transferred Doctors Willingness to learn and practice in the field at home and abroad.

 Practical training (50%), report and presentation (50%)

 Discoveries at sites in the field will become seeds of new research, and connect with innovation.